Asymptotic behaviour of the noisy voter model density process: Introduction

-\begin{remark} Although the results in this paper are given for the discrete-time version of the voter model, they can also be established for the continuous-time voter model.
+\begin{remark}[Discrete-time vs continuous-time] Although the results in this paper are given for the discrete-time version of the noisy voter model, they can also be established for a continuous-time version.
 In the continuous-time setting, we have a transition-rate matrix $R = (r(x,y): x,y \in V)$, and a noise rate $\delta$.
-Then, each vertex $x$ pulls (adopts) the opinion of vertex $y$ at rate $r(x,y)$, and re-randomises its opinion at rate $\delta$ (with two opinions this is equivalent to flipping the opinion at rate $\delta/2$).
-We can transform the continuous-time process into a discrete one with the same stationary distribution by using the standard uniformalisation method.
-Indeed, for given transition-rate $R$, and noise rate $\delta$, the analogue discrete process has transition matrix $P = I+ \frac{R}{r_{\max}}$, where $r_{\max} = \max\{|r(x,x)|: x \in V\}$ is the maximum transition rate from any $x \in V$, and re-randomization probability $p = \delta/(r_{\max} + \delta)$.
+Each vertex $x$ adopts the opinion of vertex $y$ at rate $r(x,y)$, and re-randomises its opinion at rate $\delta$ (equivalently, flips its opinion at rate $\delta/2$).
+We can then transform the continuous-time process into a discrete one with the same stationary distribution by using the standard uniformalisation method.
+Indeed, for given transition-rate $R$, and noise rate $\delta$, the analogue discrete process has transition matrix $P = I+ \frac{R}{r_{\max}}$, where $r_{\max} = \max\{|r(x,x)|: x \in V\}$ is the maximum transition rate from any $x \in V$, and re-randomisation probability $p = \delta/(r_{\max} + \delta)$.
 Note the stationary distribution of $P$ and $R$ are the same, so the results of this paper are consistent in both settings.
+We can also transform the discrete model into a continuous one; for this, each vertex $x$ re-randomises its opinion at rate $p$, and adopts the opinion of vertex $y$ at rate $(1-p)P(x,y)$. \end{remark} {\sc Notation.} We make use of standard asymptotic notation.
+Given positive real-valued functions $f$ and $g$, we say that $f(x) = O(g(x))$ or $f(x)\lesssim g(x)$ if $\limsup_{x\to \infty} f(x)/g(x)\leq C$ for some constant $C>0$.